 If prostate cancer is in an early stage, is growing slowly, and treating the cancer would cause more problems than the disease itself, a doctor may recommend active surveillance or watchful waiting.

 Active surveillance.
-Prostate cancer treatments can cause side effects, such as erectile dysfunction, which is the inability to get and maintain an erection, and incontinence, which is the inability to control urine flow or bowel function.
-These treatments for prostate cancer may seriously affect a man’s quality of life.
+Prostate cancer treatments may seriously affect a person's quality of life.
+These treatments can cause side effects, such as erectile dysfunction, which is the inability to get and maintain an erection of the penis, and incontinence, which is when urine flow or bowel function cannot be controlled.
 In addition, many prostate cancers grow slowly and cause no symptoms or problems.
-For this reason, many men may consider delaying cancer treatment rather than starting treatment immediately.
-This is called active surveillance.
+For this reason, many people may consider delaying cancer treatment rather than starting treatment right away.
+This is an approach called active surveillance.
 During active surveillance, the cancer is closely monitored for signs that it is worsening.
 If the cancer is found to be worsening, treatment will begin.

-Active surveillance is usually preferred for men with low-risk prostate cancer that can be treated with surgery or radiation therapy if it shows signs of getting worse.
-ASCO endorses recommendations from CancerCare Ontario concerning active surveillance, which recommend active surveillance for most patients with a Gleason score of 6 or below, with cancer that has not spread beyond the prostate.
-Sometimes, active surveillance may be an option for men with a Gleason score of 7.
-There is also growing use of genomic testing to help determine whether active surveillance is the best choice for a man with prostate cancer (see more in Latest Research).
+Active surveillance is usually preferred for those with very-low-risk and low-risk prostate cancer that can be treated with surgery or radiation therapy if it shows signs of getting worse.
+ASCO endorses recommendations from CancerCare Ontario on active surveillance, which recommend active surveillance for most patients with cancer that has not spread beyond the prostate, with a Gleason score of 6 or below.
+Sometimes, active surveillance may be an option for prostate cancer with a Gleason score of 7.
+There is also growing use of genomic testing to help find out if active surveillance is the best choice for a person with prostate cancer (see more in Latest Research).